Hermann-SW/gpuowl/README.md

+## mission statement

+genFerOwL branch should make <kbd>prpll</kbd> process generalized Fermat numbers instead of Mersenne numbers

 ## Immense potential of genFerOwL branch

-- factor 3.5× for only comparing geneferg and prpll runtimes on similar size primes
+- factor 3.5× for only comparing <kbd>geneferg</kbd> and <kbd>prpll</kbd> (GPU) runtimes on similar size primes
-- but the number of loops for genFerOwL branch is 24036583/1048576=22.9× smaller as well
+- but the number of loops for example on genFerOwL branch is (24036583/1048576=)22.9× smaller as well
 - can ETA of 1:02h/22.9=2:42min for <kbd>3843236^1048576+1</kbd> be real?
   (would be 79.6× speedup ...)